IBM/video-streaming-developer-docs/README.md

 You can use Github UI to edit this file or you can checkout the repo and edit locally.
 For local development you can find instructions below.

-For examples check out this article template file: [TODO ARTICLE TEMPLATE](https://github.ibm.com/ustream-web/developers/src/pages)
+Check out this article template file for available mdx components: [TODO ARTICLE TEMPLATE](https://github.ibm.com/ustream-web/developers/src/pages)

 ## Local development
 1. Prerequisite:
   - Install NodeJS - `brew install node`
   - Install Gatsby CLI - `npm install -g gatsby-cli`

 2. Check out the repo
 3. CD into the repo dir